athayasalsabill/skin-cancer-app/README.md

 ### How to try the skin cancer detection app

 1. Klik the button "Open the app" or copy this URL on your browser: https://skin-cancer-detection-with-yolo.streamlit.app/.
-If the app is "sleeping", klik "waking up".
+If the app is "sleeping", klik "Yes, get this app back".

 2. Upload your skin lesion picture.
    Example: